Shrek (character)

-Shrek is a fictional ogre character created by American author William Steig.
-Shrek is the protagonist of the book of the same name, a series of films by DreamWorks Animation, as well as a musical.
+Shrek is a fictional ogre character created by American author and cartoonist William Steig.
+Shrek is the protagonist of the book of the same name and a series of films by DreamWorks Animation, as well as a musical.
 The name "Shrek" is a romanization of the Yiddish word שרעק (shrek), or שרעקלעך (shreklekh), related to the German Schreck and meaning "fear" or "fright".
-In the films, Shrek was voiced by Mike Myers, and in the musical, he was played principally by Brian d'Arcy James.
+In the films, Shrek was voiced by Mike Myers, and in the musical he was played principally by Brian d'Arcy James.
 On May 21, 2010, Shrek received a star on the Hollywood Walk of Fame in Los Angeles.
 In June 2010, Entertainment Weekly named him one of the "100 Greatest Characters of the Last 20 Years", placing 15th.